Starting a business: Sole Proprietorship VS. LLC

 What is a sole proprietorship?

 A sole proprietorship is a business owned by one individual.
 That individual owner is known as a sole proprietor and the owner assumes all the profits as well as all the liabilities and debts of the company.
-Basically there is no distinction between the sole proprietor and the business.
+For those seeking professional business advisory services, understanding the implications of this structure is essential, as there is no distinction between the sole proprietor and the business.

 What is an LLC?